MicrosoftDocs/azure-docs/articles/operator-service-manager/get-started-with-private-link.md

 The following operations enable manual management of an artifact store once the PL is established.

 ### Manage private endpoint access
-By default, when the artifact store is connected to the vnet, the user won't have permissions to the ACR, and the private endpoint will be in the pending state.
-The following Azure rest commands and payload enable a user to approve, reject and/or list these endpoint.
+By default, when the artifact store is connected to the vnet, the user doesn't have permissions to the ACR, so the private endpoint winds up in a pending state.
+The following Azure rest commands and payload enable a user to approve, reject and/or list these endpoints.

 > [!NOTE]
 > In this workflow, the vnet is managed by the customer.